≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-The most obvious one is the company’s gross, normalized EBIT, and EBITDA margins which have continued to deteriorate even in post-pandemic periods.
+Similar to its profitability metrics, AB InBev’s margins at all levels have been on the decline.
+The most notable are the company’s gross, normalized EBIT, and EBITDA margins, which have continued to deteriorate even in the post-pandemic period, as depicted in the chart above.

 AB InBev’s High Indebtedness